Editorial Policies

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

-Submitting authors should contact their contributors to check whether they may have additional privacy requirements upon submitting.
+Submitting authors are encouraged to contact their co-authors and contributors to determine whether they may have any additional privacy-related requirements at the time of submission.

 SPONSORSHIP DISCLOSURE

-It is mandatory for the author(s) to identify whether any of their own research has been sponsored or has received financial support of any kind for their submitted papers to the Journal.
-Sponsored content must be clearly identified to readers as sponsored.
-Supporting and sponsoring agencies must be clearly stated in a separate sponsorship declaration listed at the end of the paper, prior to the bibliography.
+It is mandatory for the author(s) to disclose whether their research has been sponsored or has received financial support of any kind for papers submitted to the Journal.
+Sponsored content must be clearly identified to readers as such.
+Supporting and sponsoring agencies must be clearly stated in a separate sponsorship declaration included at the end of the paper, prior to the bibliography.

 REPORTING STANDARDS